 Giving Peace a Chance

-Misunderstanding and conflict between Muslims and Christians are rampant and sadly growing.
+Misunderstanding and conflict between Muslims and Christians is rampant and sadly growing.
 This is part of today’s story but not the entire picture.
 In our effort to lovingly engage our Muslim friends, and develop relationships of trust, we’ve found a common desire for peace across our communities and around the globe.
 Of course, we see the same bad news that you read but truth be told, it is often exacerbated by a large megaphone grabbed by those who set fires of misunderstanding and prejudice, “othering” as they promote more conflict instead of seeking truth and making peace.
 Extremists in all quarters of the globe seek to hijack the message of faithful adherents who find God calling us to peacemaking instead of living in enmity and fear of each other.

 In both mosques and churches, we are finding many just have simple questions about the other faith community, are curious, and would like to reach across the divide.
 But it seems to be posted with a “no trespassing” sign.
-Identities of exclusion, and fear of our “enemy other” (which are also found in religious communities), seem to define our response to one another instead of openness, learning, and genuine encounter.
+Identities of exclusion, and fear of our “enemy other” (which are also found in religious communities), seem to define our response to one other instead of openness, learning, and genuine encounter.
 Many want to trust the goodwill of others but have doubts.
 That’s where our ministry comes in.

 Peacemaking in the way of Jesus is what we follow.
 We’ve discovered on this journey that the best in both Islam and Christianity (as well as many other religions) calls us to be peacemakers.
 As we follow that call, we work hard at building bridges of understanding and trust that can bear the weight of truth.
 From there we can work to find how humanity can be reconciled, regardless of our histories and differences.
 In my own tradition, I believe I can be a card-carrying Christ follower AND fully love my Muslim neighbors.
 Jesus taught and modeled this over and over in the Gospels (Matthew 5:9).